Adrian Cabrera tells us how Alpaca helps tenants find an apartment

 Tell us about you, your career, how you founded Alpaca.

 Adrian Cabrera: Change has been the only constant in my life.
 I have lived in five countries, ten cities, thirty homes, and attended ten different schools.
 I was born in Switzerland, raised in Bolivia, and lived in the U.S. during my teenage years.
 I later went back to Switzerland to attend university and began my professional career in France.
-Constantly changing neighborhoods, groups of friends, school systems, and languages has not been easy.
+Constantly changing neighbourhoods, groups of friends, school systems, and languages has not been easy.
 Looking back, embracing change has been the best way to adapt and quickly integrate into new environments – a trait that has stayed with me throughout my life.

 I co-founded Alpaca for two reasons.
 First, as you just heard, I have a lot of experience as a renter searching for a home 😉 and I can attest that it is a very painful process no matter where you live, whether you are looking for a home in New York City, Berlin, or La Paz.
 Second, I was lucky enough to meet Norman, Sebastian, and Nicolas (my co-founders), who are some of the brightest people I’ve ever met, and we shared a deep frustration with the existing experience of finding an apartment.